-How to prevent parasites from feasting on your poultry
+How to prevent parasites from feasting on your poultry and eggs

 We look at the insects that can have population explosions in your hen house over summer.